Blane245/musicgenerator/docs/CMG User Manual.md

 * **Reverb Decay:** This is the decay component of preset reverberation, in seconds.
 Both duration and decay must be nonzero to have reverberation applied.

 The values of the sound attributes can be determined by one of three algorithms.
 These algorithms are discussed below.
   * Note - This determines which note is to be used from the selected SoundFont preset.
-Sometimes call the midi number, a note may be fractional so that it lies between two integer midi numbers.
+Sometimes call the pitch number, a note may be fractional so that it lies between two integer pitch numbers.
   * Attack - This defines the preset velocity representing how fast a key was pressed.
 Higher velocities cause instruments to be added to the preset that have rapid attack profiles.
   * Speed - This determines the rate at which notes will be played.
 It is expressed in beats per minute (BPM).
   * Duration - This is used to introduce a staccato effect to a note.
 Any value less that 100% will cause the note to be shortened during its performance period.